johnbiundo/dev.to-articles/blog-posts/modules-concepts/modules-concepts.md

 [Picture]

 This is where the `imports` and `exports` properties in module metadata come into play.
-While a module (let's call it `ModuleA` can see instances of classes listed in `ModuleA`'s `providers` list, it can **also** see providers from `ModuleB` if, and only if:
+While a module (let's call it `ModuleA`) can see instances of classes listed in `ModuleA`'s `providers` list, it can **also** see providers from `ModuleB` if, and only if:
 1. `ModuleA` lists `ModuleB` in it's module metadata `imports` property.
 2. `ModuleB` lists some of its providers in its module metadata `exports` property.

 In other words, `ModuleB` can provide stuff to itself, but also export some of its providers so `ModuleA` can see them (by simply importing `ModuleB`).

 Let's revisit our "pieces on the board" part of the analogy for a moment, and clear up one thing.
-If you want to access an injected instance from some other class inside the module, you **must do an ES `import`** of the injectable class file where you are referencing it.
+Assuming you've taken care of the necessary scoping issues (provider visibility, imports, exports as discussed above), if you want your code to access an injected instance from some other class inside the module, you **must do an ES `import`** of the injectable class file where you are referencing it.
 Again, this step operates at the *puzzle-pieces-on-the-board layer*, not at the NestJS layer.
 In other words, when we want to access `CatsService` from another file, we need to do `import { CatsService } from './cats.service.ts';` before we can refer to it.
-This is a basic ES Module requirement, **not a NestJS thing**.
+This is a basic ES module requirement, **not a NestJS thing**.

 What are the takeaways?
 1. Repeating once again: injectables are classes declared without reference to a module, and aren't *activated* until they are listed in a `providers` property of a module's metadata, at which time they are then associated with that module.
-2. Modules define the scope (visibility) for providers.
+2. Modules comprise the scope (visibility) of their providers.
 3. Modules can export providers, and import them from other modules that export them.
 4. You still need to do ES imports and exports to make the code parts visible between files.